-Yards should be rural in character, use native and plantings.
+Yards should be rural in character, and use native plantings.
 These should be primarily grass with trees and small beds of native cultivated or wild flowers.
-Ornate, formal, or exotic gardens are discouraged, but may be acceptable if they are not along main roads, are hidden from public views, or can be blended into a more native landscape.
+Ornate, .formal, or exotic gardens are discouraged, but may be acceptable if they are not along main roads, are hidden from public views, or can be blended into a more native landscape.
 Utilitarian kitchen, vegetable, and herb gardens are encouraged, but should be located in a logical place, such as the rear or side of the house, near the kitchen or rear entry.

-Foundation and wall climbing such as ivy, can plants, historic materials. damage 👘 Such plantings should be kept a minimum and carefully to existing controlled.
-On foundation and structures, vall plantings should not endanger or obscure significant architectural features, or historic fabric.
+Foundation and wall climbing plants, such as ivy, can damage historic materials.
+Such plantings should be kept to a minimum and carefully controlled.
+On existing structures, foundation and wall plantings should not endanger or obscure significant architectural features, or historic fabric.
 On new construction, such plantings should not be used to hide inappropriate material or lack of proper detailing.